 Learning to use the pen tool is one of the most frustrating yet enlivening things a designer can do.
 It’s a must-know tool for everything from photo manipulation to digital painting.

-This free bézier game is one of the best games to help you come to terms with the complexity of pen tool manipulation.
+This free bézier game is one of the best games for graphic designers to help you come to terms with the complexity of pen tool manipulation.
 It can be tricky since the curves have to be exact to move onto the next level.
 But you’ll learn a lot in the process and have some fun along the way.

 2. Shape Type

-Shape Type is a companion game also from Method of Action, the creators of the Bézier Game.
+Shape Type is a companion graphic design game also from Method of Action, the creators of the Bézier Game.
 Shape Type uses bézier handles to manipulate letterforms.
 You’ll still be learning about the pen tool, but in this case from the viewpoint of typography.

-Give these two games a try and see what you think.
+Give these two design games a try and see what you think.
 They’re both useful for the absolute novice but they’re also fun for the pen tool expert to test his/her skills.

 3. Kern Type